How to Build a Shed Foundation (4 Types + Frost-Line Depth)

 What Is The Cheapest Way To Build A Shed Foundation?

-The cheapest way to build a shed foundation is by using a gravel or crushed stone base.
-Level the ground, lay down landscape fabric, add a layer of gravel, and compact it.
-This provides a stable and affordable foundation for your shed.
+The cheapest way to build a shed foundation is a gravel or crushed-stone pad.
+Level the ground, lay landscape fabric, add 4 to 6 inches of gravel, and compact it.
+This works well for smaller sheds on well-drained soil but isn’t a substitute for footings below the frost line on a permanent structure.

 How Do You Build A Strong Foundation For A Shed?